gabrielnegreira/flowchartMaker/README.md

 You might be behind a firewall that is preventing RStudio to access the CRAN repositories.
 As a workaround, you can change secure connection settings.
-Go to Tools -> Global Options -> Packages-> Management Tab-> Uncheck "Use secure download method for HTTP" However, if you prefer to mantain using HTPPS for downloading (recommended), please refer to [this link](https://support.posit.co/hc/en-us/articles/206827897-Secure-Package-Downloads-for-R).
+Go to Tools -> Global Options -> Packages-> Management Tab-> Uncheck "Use secure download method for HTTP" However, if you prefer to mantain using HTTPS for downloading (recommended), please refer to [this link](https://support.posit.co/hc/en-us/articles/206827897-Secure-Package-Downloads-for-R).

 ## Usage